 Claire felt suddenly impatient with herself.
 She could have made plans to go out.
 She wasn’t the only person alone in the world today.

-But she didn’t feel up to it yet.
+But the truth was that she didn’t want to.
 She and Nick had rubbed the edges off each other until they fit just so, and Claire knew that no one else could ever fit the same way.

 The doorbell rang.
 Surprised, she pulled her robe shut and went to open the door.

-A large bouquet of daisies met her eyes, hiding the person holding it.
-Jessica peeked around the flowers and smiled.
+An enormous bouquet of daisies met her eyes, hiding the person holding it.
+And then Jessica peeked around the flowers and smiled.
 “Hi, Mom.”

-David stood next to her and he held out his arms and Claire stepped into them, not caring about the cold, awash in gratitude and grace.
+David stood next to her and he held out his arms and Claire stepped into them, not caring about the cold, enveloped in gratitude and grace.

 “Happy Valentine’s Day, Mom,” he said.